edwios/dotIoT/BLE/README.md

 - smartline.py
 	This is a simple gateway constructed to listen to commands sent over MQTT and translate these commands into appropriate PDU of the Telink mesh, and send it out to the Smartline Flow devices.
-	It can also be used to scan the BLE mesh network for devices to connected to.
+	Status and various query results of the Smartline Flow devices are also made available over MQTT.
 	At the moment, only Telink mesh is supported.
 	Example usage:
 	    python3 ./smartline.py --shared house -a --mqtthost 127.0.0.1 wait

-- leGateway.py
+- leGateway.py (deprecated)
 	This is a simple gateway constructed to gather some data from a BLE device and publish the data through MQTT to the MQTT broker.

 - lightshow.py